matyalatte/tuw/examples/other_features/cross_platform/README.md

 ## "platforms"

 `platforms` is an optional key for components.
-Simple Command Runner will ignore the component if the running OS is not in the values of `platforms`.
+Tuw  will ignore the component if the running OS is not in the values of `platforms`.
 `win` for Windows components, `mac` for macOS, and `linux` for Linux.

 ```json